deepinsight/insightface/challenges/IFRT/README.md

 **IFRT** testset consists of non-celebrities so we can ensure that it has very few overlap with public available face recognition training set, such as MS1M and CASIA as they mostly collected from online celebrities.
 As the result, we can evaluate the FAIR performance for different algorithms.

-Similar to [FRVT](https://www.nist.gov/programs-projects/face-recognition-vendor-test-frvt), we encourage participants to prepare a black-box feature extractor.
-To simplify this process, users can just replace their trained ArcFace model(with or without encryption) in our simple open-sourced pre-packaged software.
+Similar to [FRVT](https://www.nist.gov/programs-projects/face-recognition-vendor-test-frvt), we encourage participants to prepare a black-box feature extractor or raw model files.

 ## Dataset Statistics and Visualization